HolmesBryant/wijit-carousel/README.md

     - Acceptable values: [" ", "false", truthy values]
     - Any value except "false" (including an empty string) is "true".
 If this attribute is present, the component will include automatically generated controls at the bottom of the slide panel.
 These are basic radio inputs.
 They are inserted into the light DOM, so you can style them however you want.
 If you include this attribute, do not add your own controls.
 * **speed** ( default:1 )
-    - Acceptable values: [any integer or float]
+    - Acceptable values: [any integer or float except 0]
     - How fast the transition happens, in seconds.
 Lower values result in faster transitions.
+Setting this to 0 breaks the component, however, depending on the other settings, you may set this as low as .01.
 * **Autoplay Options**
     - **autoplay** ( default:false )
         - Acceptable values: [" ", "false", truthy values]